MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0096.md

 ## Remarks

-Changing the identity of extensions is only supported in Business Central starting from Release 2021 Wave 2 which corresponds to the AL runtime version 8.0, see [JSON Files](../devenv-json-files.md#Appjson).
+Changing the identity of extensions is only supported in Business Central starting from version 2021 release wave 2 which corresponds to the AL runtime version 8.0, see [JSON Files](../devenv-json-files.md#Appjson).
+For more information about what makes up the identity of an app, see [App Identity](../devenv-app-identity.md).

 ## How to fix this diagnostic?